 - 1.)
 View the demonstration videos in D2L the show how to navigate the development environment, communicate from a host PC to a PLC, develop and download a program. - 2.)
 Locate a computer system with PLC programming software installed.
 The computers in D106 have RSLogix software and CCW software installed. - 3.)
-Develop and debug PLC ladder programs specified below for the Micro800 series trainers.
+Develop and debug PLC ladder programs specified below for the Do-More Simulator Included in the software package.